Professor of Law - Academician, Academy of Social Sciences

 - (with F. Kaganas) Michael Freeman and the rights and wrongs of resolving private law disputes, Colloquium: Law and Michael Freeman, University College London, 2nd July 2013.

-- Mediation and Vulnerable Parents’, Seminar at Exeter College, Oxford, 27 September 2013 (to be included as a chapter in an edited collection, Vulnerabilities, Care and Family Law, Routledge)
+- Mediation and Vulnerable Parents’, Seminar at Exeter College, Oxford, 27 September 2013 (published in Vulnerabilities, Care and Family Law, Routledge)

 (2010) Piper, C., Investing in a child’s future: Too risky?, Child and Family Law Quarterly 22 (1) : 1- 20